SolidFuel/Arp/docs/USER_MANUAL.md

 Faster timings are on the left and slower on the right.

-_Starp_ uses data from both the BPM of the track and the time signature to compute the actual length.
+_solidArp_ uses data from both the BPM of the track and the time signature to compute the actual length.

 For the whole note values ('1/1', '1/1t', '1/1q') the length of the note is